 Listen to This Post

-A lot of times when somebody thinks about car shipping, the automatically think of loads of new vehicles coming from the port or the factory, down to the dealer.
+A lot of times when somebody thinks about car shipping, automatically the truck loaded with new vehicles coming from the port or the factory comes to mind.
 But car shipping is actually available to anyone that wants to pay to have their car (or one they are buying) shipped to them.
 So the answer is yes you can.

 There are plenty of reasons an average person like yourself would want to have a car shipped to you.
 It could be moving situation, job relocation, school.
 Local independant car dealers use us all the time to get their auction cars to them.
 Snowbirds do it all the time to spend the winter months in Florida so they can avoid the harsh winter weather in the Northeast.
 Military personnel can ship only one POV (personal vehicle) so they use us fo the second one.
 The list goes on.